Note 12 – Commitments and Contingencies

 Environmental Matters

 In connection with the ownership and operation of real estate assets, the Company may potentially be liable for costs and damages related to environmental matters.
-The Company believes it is in material compliance with current laws and regulations and do not know of any existing environmental condition nor has it not been notified by any governmental authority of any non-compliance, liability or other claim, in each case, that could result in a material effect on the Company’s financial condition or results of operations.
+The Company believes it is in material compliance with current laws and regulations and do not know of any existing environmental condition nor has it not been notified by any governmental authority of any non-compliance, liability or other claim, in each case, that could result in a material effect on our financial condition or results of operations.

 Caliber Tax Advantaged Opportunity Fund LP